wultra/mtoken-sdk-ios/docs/Using-Inbox-Service.md

 ## Introduction
 <!-- end -->

 Inbox Service is responsible for managing messages in the Inbox.
-The inbox is a simple one way delivery system that allows you to deliver messages to the user.
+The inbox is a simple one-way delivery system that allows you to deliver messages to the user.

 <!-- begin box warning -->
 Note: Before using Inbox Service, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
-Without a valid PowerAuth activation, service will return an error.
+Without a valid PowerAuth activation, the service will return an error.
 <!-- end -->

 ## Creating an Instance